-The controller is fitted with a PC Ethernet cable which allows for a network connection.
+The XFi controller is fitted with a PC Ethernet port that allows for a network connection.
 The PLC has connection features standard from Siemens that allow the PLC to be monitored for status.
+The XFe controller requires an optional kit that contains an Ethernet switch in order to support networking.